jovi-wang/udacity-simple-crm-backend-in-golang/README.md

 ## Setup local dev/test environment

-### launch server by executing this command in Terminal
+### Launch server by executing this command in Terminal

 ```
 go run .